Aladdin Knowledge Systems: History

-Aladdin Knowledge Systems was founded in 1985 by Jacob (Yanki) Margalit, when he was 23 years old; he was soon joined by his brother Dany Margalit, who took the responsibility for product development at the age of 18, while at the same time completing a Mathematics and Computer Science degree at Tel Aviv University.
-In its early years the company developed two product lines, an artificial intelligence package (which was dropped early on) and a hardware product to prevent unauthorized software copying, similar to digital rights management.
+Aladdin Knowledge Systems was founded in 1985 by Jacob (Yanki) Margalit, when he was 23 years old; he was soon joined by his brother Danny Margalit, who took the responsibility for product development at the age of 18, while at the same time completing a Mathematics and Computer Science degree at Tel Aviv University.
+In its early years the company developed two product lines, an artificial intelligence package (which was dropped early on) and a hardware product to prevent unauthorized software copying, similar to digital rights management (DRM).
 Margalit raised just $10,000 as an initial capital for the company.

 The digital rights management product became a success and by 1993 generated sales of $4,000,000.
 The same year that company had an initial public offering on NASDAQ raising $7,900,000.
 In 2004 the company's shares were also listed on the Tel Aviv Stock Exchange.
 By 2007 the company's annual revenues reached over $105 million.

 In mid-2008, Vector Capital was attempting to purchase Aladdin.
 Vector initially offered $14.50 per share, but Aladdin's founder Margalit refused the offer arguing that the company was worth more.
 Aladdin's shareholders agreed on the merger in February 2009 at $11.50 per share, in cash.
 In March 2009, Vector Capital acquired Aladdin and officially merged it with SafeNet.